kwchurch/gft/doc/sections/installation.md

 <h1>Installation</h1>

-If you have docker (and linux and a GPU):
+If you have docker:

 ```sh
 docker pull kchurch4/gft:latest
 ```

-Alternatively,
+Alternatively (if you have a GPU),

 ```sh
 pip install gft